compujuckel/assettoserver-docs/versioned_docs/version-0.0.50/faq.md

 ## Where can I find the CSP version IDs?

 The easiest way to get the ID for the CSP Version you're using is opening Content Manager and navigating to `Settings > Custom Shaders Patch > About & Updates` and then reading the Currently active Shaders Patch version ID.

 ![](./assets/lKOfMSR.png)

-If you need the ID of a version you currently don't have installed [the Offical CSP Website](https://acstuff.ru/patch/) also has the IDs in the `Other Versions` sections.
+If you need the ID of a version you currently don't have installed [the official CSP Website](https://acstuff.ru/patch/) also has the IDs in the `Other Versions` sections.

 ![](./assets/Upd4ZJl.png)